 Single-cell RNA sequencing has the possibility of offering an unbiased view of the pathways that are transcriptionally activated upon immune-system activation at a single-cell resolution, even when cells seem phenotypically similar.
 However, single-cell sequencing suffers from more technical noise as compared to bulk RNA-sequencing, arising largely from three sources: (1) sampling inefficiencies which result in only a small fraction of the total number of transcripts being captured; (2) cell-to-cell variations in sequencing efficiency, potentially due to differences in lysis between cells; and (3) amplification bias owing to the small amount of starting material for the RNA-sequencing.
 Attempts have been made to address these concerns (Grun, Kester, & van Oudenaarden, 2014) (Brennecke et al., 2013).
 However, there is no standard pipeline in place that addresses all of the concerns in going from raw reads from a sequencer (such as the Illumina Hi-Seq) to robust transcript counts.
-The main steps of such a pipeline, which have been investigated in the literature, include (1) Debarcoding and error correction, (2) Aligning reads from each unique molecular identifier (UMI), and (3) Quantifying the biological noise in genes.
+The main steps of such a pipeline, which have been investigated in the literature, include (1) debarcoding and error correction, (2) Aligning reads from each unique molecular identifier (UMI), and (3) quantifying the biological noise in genes.

 4.B.i.a Debarcoding and Error Correction